Primary Effects Nepal Earthquake 2015

 Conclusion: A Path to Resilience

 The 2015 Nepal earthquake delivered a devastating blow to the nation, leaving behind a legacy of immense human suffering and widespread destruction.
 The primary effects – the colossal infrastructure damage, the tragic loss of life, the environmental devastation, and the profound social and economic consequences – underscored the vulnerability of Nepal to seismic events and highlighted the urgent need for comprehensive disaster preparedness and response strategies.
-While the physical scars may slowly fade, the earthquake serves as a stark reminder of the importance of investing in earthquake-resistant construction, robust disaster management systems, and community resilience to mitigate the impact of future disasters.
+Which means while the physical scars may slowly fade, the earthquake serves as a stark reminder of the importance of investing in earthquake-resistant construction, strong disaster management systems, and community resilience to mitigate the impact of future disasters.
 The recovery process has been long and arduous, but it also presents an opportunity to rebuild a more resilient and equitable Nepal, one better equipped to face the challenges posed by future earthquakes.